drasmuss/hessianfree/docs/installation.rst

 Installing PyCUDA on Windows
 ----------------------------

-Steps to install PyCuda on Win7 64bit (as of Nov.
-2015)
+Steps to install PyCuda on Win7/10 64bit (as of Feb.
+2016)

 Assumes default installation locations, adjust as appropriate.